-If your package has been stopped, you will receive a letter asking you to go to Customs or a check of the payment of the product so that we can calculate the customs costs according to the product cost.
+If your package has been stopped, you will receive a letter asking you to go to Customs or to provide a check of the payment so they can calculate the customs costs according to the product cost.

 Can I not accept the package?

-Despite what the legend says, it is not always a good idea not to respond to the customs letter from your country to return the product to the seller.
-When buying from AliExpress, the buyer is responsible for any customs charges, so “going through” means losing the money for the order.
+Despite online rumors, it is usually a bad idea choosing not to respond to your countries customs letter.
+When buying from AliExpress, the buyer is responsible for any customs charges, so if the product is returned, it means losing the money for the order.

 Do I have to pay customs or import fees?

 Yes, the paying customs is the responsibility of the buyer.
 This is not something exclusive to AliExpress.
 On all international websites, the buyer is responsible for knowing the customs regulations of his or her country and paying the customs fees in case the package is stopped, since:

 - Duties and other taxes are not included when buying unless the seller specifies that the shipment is “tax-free”, i.e. without customs.

 - AliExpress purchases normally come from outside your home country and must cross international borders.
 Each country has its own regulations.